2020 Ohio State football schedule: Dates, times, opponents, results

-Ohio State has a crucial Big Ten East game at Penn State on Saturday, Oct.
+Ohio State won an important Big Ten East game at Penn State, 38-25, on Saturday, Oct.
 31.

-No. 3 Ohio State opened its season with a 52-17 romp at Nebraska.
-Quarterback Justin Fields had 276 passing yards and two touchdowns with only one incompletion.
-The Buckeyes have won three in a row against Penn State, though the wins have come by a combined 13 points.
-As for the Nittany Lions, they fell to No. 18 in the AP Poll after losing to Indiana in overtime.
+The No. 3 Buckeyes got 318 passing yards and four touchdowns from Justin Fields.
+He threw two touchdown passes to both Chris Olave and Jeremy Ruckert.

 OSU comes into the 2020 college football season with some unfinished business.
 After an unbeaten regular season, the Buckeyes were stunned in the closing minutes of their College Football Playoff Semifinal loss to Clemson.
 OSU started at No. 2 in the 2020 preseason AP poll before falling out ahead of the Big Ten's decision to bring football back this fall.
 With eight games in eight weeks, Ohio State will look to climb back towards the top of the rankings while making a run at the program's fourth CFP bid.